-These courses provide ISM students with a technical understanding of the plan-source-make-deliver-return functions of supply management as well as methods of continuous improvement.
+These courses provide integrated supply management students with a technical understanding of the plan-source-make-deliver-return functions of supply management as well as methods of continuous improvement.

 Note: The WMU online catalog is the governing guide for course offerings and descriptions.
-If you have any questions about courses or your curriculum, please contact the ISM advisor.
+If you have any questions about courses or your curriculum, please contact the integrated supply management advisor.

-MGMT 3200 ERP System Management: Through a hands-on enterprise resource planning software configuration project, students learn how information technology can help a firm manage its business processes.
+MGMT 3200 Managing ERP Systems: Through a hands-on Enterprise Requirements Planning (ERP) software configuration project, students learn how information technology can help a firm manage its business processes.
 Management issues associated with implementing and managing ERP systems, such as project management, configuration control, training, system testing and change management, will also be explored.

-MGMT 4640 Production Management and Control: Quantitative and computer-based methods of planning and controlling operations in manufacturing industries and service organizations.
-Areas covered in depth include scheduling, aggregate planning, and inventory control.
-This course is intended for students interested in quantitative applications in business as well as management majors concentrating in production and operations management.
+MGMT 4640 Production Management and Control: Quantitative and computer-based methods of planning and controlling operations in manufacturing are explored.
+Topics covered in depth include forecasting, production planning and inventory control.
+The course employs a problem-based approach using in-class problems, spreadsheet analysis, enterprise system applications and simulations.